3/28/2025

 Gavin Fairweather

-Analyst, Cormoran Securities
+Analyst, Cormac Securities

 Got it.
-And then lastly, for me in the UK, I saw the news recently that the NHS England is kind of folding into the Department of Health.
-Curious for your take on, you know, how that could influence error bookings in the near term or the longer term, you know, if you're seeing anything in Q1 and how the team feels about that structural shift over the next little while.
+And then lastly, for me in the UK, saw the news recently that the NHS England is kind of folding into the Department of Health.
+Curious for your take on, you know, how that could influence ARR bookings in the near term or the longer term, you know, if you're seeing anything in Q1 and how the team feels about that structural shift over the next little while.

 speaker